Fabriziodenny90/TheHangman/README.md

 TheHangman folder contains the Android version of the game.
 You can open this project with Android Studio and install the game on an Android device.

 The pdf contains various instructions on the code for this project.

+NOTE: to run the project you need to create a proper Java DB in NetBeans as indicated in the "persistence" file contained in the server part of the repository.

 I own the material in this repository.
 For any information you can contact me.